-For details about PDC commands, refer to the PDC Commands User's Guide.
+For details about PDC commands, refer to the PDC Commands User Guide (SmartFusion2, IGLOO2, RTG4). or the PDC Commands User Guide (PolarFire).

 Routing Inside a Constrained Region

 By default, when a region is first created, the region properties (Inclusive/Exclusive/Empty) apply to design resources (Placement) only.
 The Place and Route tool is free to use the routing resources inside the region.
 To further constrain the Place and Route tool on routing resources usage inside the region, click the Constrain Routing checkbox in the Properties window.